 In today’s connected world, your digital security is just as important as your physical security.
 Manufacturing is one of the most targeted industries for data breaches, and the consequences can be devastating.
 A cyber-attack isn’t just about stolen data; it can have very real physical impacts.
 Imagine a hacker gaining control of your systems, unlocking secure doors, or shutting down your entire production line.
 These cyber-physical threats are on the rise, making it essential to protect your network with the same diligence you use to protect your perimeter.
 A comprehensive security strategy must bridge the gap between your IT department and your on-the-ground security team.

-Managing Insider Threats
+Dealing with Insider Threats

 One of the most challenging threats to manage comes from the inside.
 An insider threat can be a disgruntled current employee, a careless contractor, or even a former employee whose access was never revoked.
 These individuals already know your layout, your procedures, and your potential weak spots.
 According to a Verizon study, insider threats are a significant cause of security breaches.
 Whether the intent is malicious or accidental, the damage can be severe, ranging from theft of sensitive data to sabotage of equipment.
 Implementing strict access controls and monitoring for unusual activity are key steps in managing this complex risk.